Guide

 Frequently asked questions

-Both PVC and Rubber materials are great options for box-welded pond liners.
-If you are sure which pond liner would be best for your project we can offer advice.
+Both EPDM and Butyl rubber are excellent options for box-welded pond liners — durable, fish-safe and weldable to precise tolerances.
+If you are not sure which would be best for your project, we are happy to advise.

 Yes.
-Our PVC is inert once installed and safe for fish and aquatic plants.
-It is the same specification used in commercial aquaculture.
+Both EPDM and Butyl rubber are inert once installed and completely safe for fish and aquatic plants.

-Both materials offer excellent longevity.
-EPDM is very slightly more flexible at low temperatures; PVC is more resistant to oils and chemicals.
-For most garden pond applications, the difference is negligible.
+Both materials offer excellent longevity under a 25-year guarantee.
+EPDM is slightly more flexible at very low temperatures; Butyl rubber is extremely puncture-resistant.
+For most garden pond applications, either is a sound long-term choice.

 Ready to get a quote?